khurshidanand/docs/README.md

-All the documents are for sample purpose only.
-If there is no preview of a document, download the required document to view it.
+Note: Sometimes documents are not rendered correctly.
+Download the PDFs and view on your computer.